-Urine bioassay is the most readily available method to assess intake.
+Urine bioassay is the most readily available method to assess intake [for 33P, no intake = no dose].
 Provide a urine sample to Radiation Safety after any accident/incident in which an intake is suspected.
-No dosimetry badges needed to work with mCi quantities of Ca.
+No dosimetry badges needed when working with 33P [beta energy too low to be detected]